 Itinerary for Star Wars: Galaxy’s Edge at Disneyland Resort

 June 2, 2019 will (and I’m not exaggerating) now be one of the best days of my life.
-I thought from going on social media and seeing photos of Star Wars: Galaxy’s Edge, which opened just two days ago, would prepare me for what to expect and I wouldn’t be surprised.
+I thought from going on social media and seeing photos of Star Wars: Galaxy’s Edge beforeit opened, would prepare me for what to expect and I wouldn’t be surprised.
 Well, even if you watch hundreds of stories and see hundreds of photos, nothing really compares to being fully immersed in the land yourself, and seeing everything in its scale, and how massive the area of the park is.
 Probably four times the size of Pandora at Walt Disney World, Galaxy’s Edge takes immersion to another level.

-After going, I was receiving lots of questions as to how I did so much in my reservation time (a four hour window), what order I recommend people do things, etc. I decided to write this post that outlined my itinerary.
+After going, I was receiving lots of questions as to how much I was able to do because of crowds, what order I recommend people do things, etc. I decided to write this post that outlined my itinerary.
 The order we did things worked really well for us, and we got everything done we wanted to.
-Of course, this might differ slightly depending on what you want to go do but I hope you find this a helpful guide in planning your own trip to Batuu!
-In our four hour window (we had 11am-3pm) we did:
+Of course, this might differ slightly depending on what you want to go do but I hope you find this a helpful guide in planning your own trip to Batuu while still getting to do other things at Disneyland:

 - Smuggler’s Run